FutureFarm

 Farmers’ hesitancy to adopt digital ordering platforms.

-🧑🌾 B2C User Type (End-User)
+🧑🌾 B2C User (End-User)

 Sarah Thompson